Attitude Adjustment

 • Learn to criticize yourself before your critics do.

-• Look for advice everywhere.
+• Seek advice everywhere.

 • At the same time, don’t sabotage what you do know.